Milk Substitutes: The Best Plant-Based Milk Options

 - Protein: 3 grams

 - Vitamin A: 18% of the DV

 3. Almond Milk

-Almond milk is a great dairy milk alternative for people who are either lactose intolerant or who are choosing to give up dairy milk entirely.
-You can make almond milk by soaking almonds in water, blending them, and straining away the solid bits.
+Almond milk is a great dairy milk alternative that is also grain-free and a good option if you’re following a lower carb diet3.
+Unsweetened almondmilk is low in calories, but if it's sweetened, you should check the label for added sugars.
+You can also make your own almond milk by soaking almonds in water, blending them, and straining away the solid bits.

 An 8-ounce glass of unsweetened almond milk will often provide the following4: